Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 == Changelog ==

 = 2.5.1 =
-* Fixed: Fixed link feature.
-* Added: Added pretty link support.
+* New: Added pretty link support.

 = 2.5.0 =
 * New: Added custom column hide feature for pro.